 What’s important to me is that the viewer gets to immerse itself in a fabricated ambiance.
 I want that you, as an observer of my work, are able to reflect your own thoughts, feelings and stories upon the framework I construct.

 The project “Killing Time” is a good example of this.
-For me this booklet is about religion, digitalism and a sudden danger.
+To me this booklet is about religion, digitalism and a sudden danger.
 However, I’m not trying to impose this on the reader.
 The story (and as I see it: almost all art) is to be placed in your own frame of reference: what does the story convey to you?
 In my opinion that’s where art really gets interesting.

 I grew up surrounded by technology; I’m a so-called digital native.
 The way in which technology influences our modern human lives intrigues me.
 This fascination results in digitalism taking in an evident role throughout virtually everything I create.